LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 ________________________________________________________________________

-This directory contains example scripts for creating ECLiPSe `.asm` files from Logtalk core files and Logtalk source files.
+This directory contains example scripts for creating ECLiPSe `.eco` files from Logtalk core files and Logtalk source files.

 The following scripts are provided:

-- `eclipse_logtalk_asm.sh`
+- `eclipse_logtalk_eco.sh`
-	creates a `logtalk.asm` file with the Logtalk compiler and runtime
+	creates a `logtalk.eco` file with the Logtalk compiler and runtime